In 2009, the development of the AMT was initiated by Peter Søndergaard within the AABBA project (Blauert 2009, 2013).

 We used a sagittal-plane sound localization model (Baumgartner et al., 2014) implemented in the Auditory Modeling Toolbox (Søndergaard and Majdak, 2013).

-If you have questions about AMT, then please send an email to the mailing list.
+If you have questions about the AMT, send an email to the mailing list.
 You don't have to be a member of the mailing list to send a message.

-If you think you have found a bug in AMT, then please check out the bug tracker and put it in there.
-The bug tracker contains a list of all current issues with AMT and all feature request for the future.
+If you think you have found a bug in the AMT, check out the bug tracker and input the description of the issue you have found.
+The bug tracker contains a list of all current issues within the AMT and all feature requests for the future.

 J. Blauert, J. Braasch, J. Bucholz, H.S.
-Colburn, U. Jekosch, A. Kohlrausch, J. Mourjopoulos, V. Pulkki, A. Raake, "Aural assessment by means of binaural algorithms - The AABBA project -" Proceedings of ISSAR 2009: Binaural Processing and Spatial Hearing, 2nd International Symposium on Auditory and Audiological Research
+Colburn, U. Jekosch, A. Kohlrausch, J. Mourjopoulos, V. Pulkki, A. Raake (2009).
+"Aural assessment by means of binaural algorithms - The AABBA project -" Proceedings of ISSAR 2009: Binaural Processing and Spatial Hearing, 2nd International Symposium on Auditory and Audiological Research

 J. Blauert (2013).
 "The Technology of Binaural Listening" Springer 2013 (ISBN: 978-3-642-37761-7)

 Søndergaard, P. and Majdak, P. (2013).
 "The Auditory Modeling Toolbox," in The Technology of Binaural Listening, edited by Blauert, J. (Springer, Berlin, Heidelberg), pp. 33-56.